kausar3033/open-project/README.md

 >> we can backup from open project backup option

 # Restore openproject in new pc

-step 1 -  install sql database and pgadmin
+step 1 -  install postgress-sql database and pgadmin
->> Follow previous postgres installation and pgadmin installation
+>> Follow previous <a href="https://github.com/kausar3033/postgres-Sql">postgres</a> installation and <a href="https://github.com/kausar3033/Install-PG-Admin">pgadmin</a> installation

 step 2 - connect sql database into pgadmin
 >> Lets connect